 And what greater deliverance is there than the redemption that we have through Christ?

-So now it was not you who sent me here, but God; and He has made me a father to Pharaoh, and lord of all his house, and a ruler throughout all the land of Egypt.
-9 Hurry and go up to my father, and say to him, 'Thus says your son Joseph: "God has made me lord of all Egypt; come down to me, do not tarry.
-10 You shall dwell in the land of Goshen, and you shall be near to me, you and your children, your children's children, your flocks and your herds, and all that you have.
-11 There I will provide for you, lest you and your household, and all that you have, come to poverty; for there are still five years of famine."'
-12 "And behold, your eyes and the eyes of my brother Benjamin see that it is my mouth that speaks to you.
-13 So you shall tell my father of all my glory in Egypt, and of all that you have seen; and you shall hurry and bring my father down here."
-14 Then he fell on his brother Benjamin's neck and wept, and Benjamin wept on his neck.
-15 Moreover he kissed all his brothers and wept over them, and after that his brothers talked with him.
-(Genesis 45:8-15)
+Genesis 45:8-15 So now it was not you who sent me here, but God; and He has made me a father to Pharaoh, and lord of all his house, and a ruler throughout all the land of Egypt.
+Hurry and go up to my father, and say to him, 'Thus says your son Joseph: "God has made me lord of all Egypt; come down to me, do not tarry.
+You shall dwell in the land of Goshen, and you shall be near to me, you and your children, your children's children, your flocks and your herds, and all that you have.
+There I will provide for you, lest you and your household, and all that you have, come to poverty; for there are still five years of famine."'
+"And behold, your eyes and the eyes of my brother Benjamin see that it is my mouth that speaks to you.
+So you shall tell my father of all my glory in Egypt, and of all that you have seen; and you shall hurry and bring my father down here."
+Then he fell on his brother Benjamin's neck and wept, and Benjamin wept on his neck.
+Moreover he kissed all his brothers and wept over them, and after that his brothers talked with him.

-This is one of those examples that Paul was referring to—that out of the Scriptures we may have comfort and hope, because there is a man (a man like us), Joseph, who was able to forgive his brethren.
+This is one of those examples that Paul was referring to—that out of the Scriptures we may have comfort and hope, because there is a man, a man like us, Joseph, who was able to forgive his brethren.
 They ruined twelve years of his life—most of which he spent in prison.
 But he was willing to look beyond that.
 How?
 What does he say?
 How was he able to do it?
 Why was forgiving his brothers easy for him?

-I Samuel 24—the whole chapter, just write it down.
+I Samuel 24, the whole chapter, just write it down.
 The same sort of thing happens with David; but this time he forgives Saul.
 Saul had been harrying him, all over the country.
 When he went in to relieve himself, David had a chance to kill him.
 But David said, "Why should I do this?
 This is God's anointed."

 It says, in Romans 14:4, "Who are you to judge another's servant."
-Even though David had already been anointed king, it wasn't David's responsibility to execute judgment on Saul.
+Even though David had already been anointed king, it was not David's responsibility to execute judgment on Saul.
 "Vengeance is Mine, I will repay." —God says.
 David put it in God's hands; and it was easy, then, to forgive Saul.

-Let's conclude in Proverbs 19.
+Let us conclude in Proverbs 19.
 I just want to leave with this thought.

 Do you want glory?
 Do you want to be glorified with Christ, at His return?
 Do you want God to see you manifesting His character in your life?
 Well, this is one way to do it.
 It is to His glory to overlook a transgression.
 It is a glory.
-It is a mark of spiritual maturity to forgive an offence (a slight, a sin—against us.
+It is a mark of spiritual maturity to forgive an offense—(a slight, a sin—against us.